Please note

 MOUNTAIN WEEK

-Teacher in charge: Mrs Joëlle Mottier
+Teacher in charge: Ms Joëlle Mottier

 SEA WEEK